By the TMoM team

 Tips for staying in this area: You can cut down on rental rates if you share a condominium with extended family or friends.
 Many restaurants offer early bird pricing and you can print a lot of coupons for shopping from the Tanger Outlets website.

-What you like best about this beach: There is a wonderful feeling in Pawleys Island, it’s situated in the SC Low Country which naturally gives it a more laid back pace.
+What you like best about this beach: Litchfield is a family beach…which I love!
+Not too crowded, not cheesy, not commercialized.
+If you want a day or night of that, you only have to drive 30 miles north to Myrtle, and then come back to the laid back quiet pace of Litchfield.
 The traffic is not an issue, the people are friendly and accommodating and everything you need, I mean everything, is situated between 3-4 traffic lights on Hwy 17.
 You can stay in and cook night after night with food supplies from places as plentiful as The Fresh Market, or you can dine out to your hearts content.
 Every restaurant is kid-friendly but you don’t have to compromise your food taste so your kids can come along.
 And everywhere you go, flip flops are welcome!